Retirement and Financial Independence

 LeanFIRE appeals to those aiming for extremely early retirement, around the ages of 35 to 40.
 Achieving this requires significant sacrifices, and adopting a minimalist lifestyle.

 Those who follow LeanFIRE embrace extreme frugality, with some even choosing to live out of a van.
-They drastically cut back on common indulgences such as dining out or taking vacations, and heavily invest in DIY activities, ranging from growing their own food to making their own clothes.
+They drastically cut back on common indulgences such as dining out or taking vacations, and heavily invest in DIY activities, ranging from growing their food to making their own clothes.

 how to live in van